ayush4003/TronEvents/README.md

 In the rapidly evolving world of blockchain technologies, many individuals interested in exploring decentralized applications (dApps) are often hindered by the complexities of traditional Ethereum-based EOA wallets.
 Additionally, organizers of blockchain events face challenges such as delayed or dishonest distribution of prizes, negatively impacting the overall user experience.

-## Solution - ShardEvents
+## Solution - TronEvents

 ### Gasless and User-Friendly Wallets

-ShardEvents addresses the challenge faced by non-crypto users by implementing account abstraction.
+TronEvents addresses the challenge faced by non-crypto users by implementing account abstraction.
 Users can seamlessly interact with the platform using a gasless and user-friendly wallet generated through their email ID.
 This eliminates the need for users to create and manage Ethereum EOA wallets, simplifying the onboarding process for individuals new to blockchain technologies.

 ### Trust and Fairness Through Smart Contracts